ywu1741/miniursi/HopperInstructions.md

 <code>exit</code>
 To exit the DeepLabCut environment, type:
 <code>$ conda deactivate</code>

+### 12.1: Downloading Results (Pipeline)
+For now, this is easiest to do from a graphical user client (WinSCP for windows, CyberDuck for Macs) where you can interact with Hopper like a normal folder directory.
+The pipeline outputs three different .csv files for each folder it is run on. traces.csv holds the temporal information about the calcium traces detected by the pipeline for each identified neuron. spikes.csv holds the temporal information of the inferred spiking of each identified neuron.
+Lastly, spatial.csv holds the spatial information for each of the identified units (although at this point this file is not critical).
+Additionally, when cross-registration is run there will be a .csv called mappings.csv that tells you which units correspond with one another across sessions.
+These files are used in the R notebooks in this Github (which are currently in the works).

+### 12.2 Downloading Results (DLC)
+NEED INFO.

 ### X: Creating and running a batch script - FOR FUTURE/NOT YET CONFIGURED ON HOPPER
 Batch scripts in Hopper need to be created and uploaded to our shared environment before they can be called.
 The script contains resource requests and other job options for the batch.
 An example of this kind of script is shown below: